shiveshrajnigam/Discussion-Widget/README.md

 ### ZIP

 Downoad the ZIP file and extract the files.
-Double click index.html to open the widget in browser or right click index.html and select browser to open.
+Double click index.html to open the widget in browser or right click index.html and select a browser to open.

 ## Object Constructor